Lightning beat Sabres 5-3 to sweep 2-game series in Sweden

 The NHL is set to return to Europe also next year.

-NOTES: It was the 28th NHL regular-season game in Europe. … Buffalo F Vladimir Sobotka was sidelined after he was hit by Nikita Kucherov in the first period of Friday’s game.
-Coach Ralph Krueger said Sobotka will be evaluated on Monday. … Buffalo F Casey Mittelstadt played in his 100th NHL game. … Tampa Bay beat Buffalo for the fifth time in a row.
+NOTES: Tampa Bay matched the NHL record for most goals in a regular-season game contested outside North America.
+The Lightning and Sabres also equaled the record for combined goals in such games. … It was the 28th NHL regular-season game in Europe. … Buffalo F Vladimir Sobotka was sidelined after he was hit by Nikita Kucherov in the first period of Friday’s game.
+Krueger said Sobotka will be evaluated on Monday. … Buffalo F Casey Mittelstadt played in his 100th NHL game. … Tampa Bay beat Buffalo for the fifth time in a row.

 UP NEXT